-2022 Meetings: 4 Current Members Primary Responsibilities Kay G. Priestly (Chair) Eleazar de Carvalho Filho Robert G. Gwin1 Sophie Zurquiyah Oversight of the financial management and control of the Company, as well as oversight of the Company's independent registered public accounting firm Monitoring the Company's financial reporting process Reviewing the Company's consolidated financial statements and internal controls with management and the independent auditor Monitoring the Company's compliance with its internal accounting and control policies, as well as legal and regulatory requirements to the extent such compliance relates to the consolidated financial statements and financial disclosures Selecting, subject to shareholder approval, the Company's independent auditor, and reviewing the qualifications, independence, performance, and remuneration of such independent auditor Reviewing the effectiveness and performance of the Company's internal audit function Considering risks relating to cybersecurity and receives regular reports on the Company's cyber readiness, adversary assessment, risk profile status, and any countermeasures being undertaken or considered by the Company Reviewing the effectiveness of processes for reviewing and escalating financial-related allegations reported through the Company's allegation hotline ▶ Reviewing the effectiveness of processes for reviewing and escalating financial-
+2022 Meetings: 4

+Current Members Primary Responsibilities

+Kay G. Priestly (Chair) Eleazar de Carvalho Filho Robert G. Gwin Sophie Zurquiyah Oversight of the financial management and control of the Company, as well as oversight of the Company's independent registered public accounting firm Monitoring the Company's financial reporting process Reviewing the Company's consolidated financial statements and internal controls with management and the independent auditor Monitoring the Company's compliance with its internal accounting and control policies, as well as legal and regulatory requirements to the extent such compliance relates to the consolidated financial statements and financial disclosures Selecting, subject to shareholder approval, the Company's independent auditor, and reviewing the qualifications, independence, performance, and remuneration of such independent auditor Reviewing the effectiveness and performance of the Company's internal audit function Considering risks relating to cybersecurity and receives regular reports on the Company's cyber readiness adversary assessment, risk profile status, and any countermeasures being undertaken or considered by the Company Reviewing the effectiveness of processes for reviewing and escalating financial-related allegations reported through the Company's allegation hotline Reviewing certain Company metrics on health, safety, and environmental matters